Grades 9-12

 The Jones Beach Energy & Nature Center models new methods for reducing a building’s climate footprint and increasing the climate resilience of buildings and landscapes.
 After investigating some of these features, students will have the opportunity to try them out in a fun design challenge.
 Each team will be presented with a building or residence that they need to make more energy-efficient and sustainable.
 They will then present their work in a design “charrette” at the end of the program.

-• Mostly indoor program
+Mostly indoor program

-• Tuesdays- Thursdays: maximum 3 classes per trip
+Tuesdays- Thursdays: maximum 4 classes per trip

-• Mondays & Fridays: 1 class per trip
+Mondays & Fridays: 3 classes per trip

 Eco Engineers (Grades 9-12)